uwplse/analytics-data/changes/benchmarks.md

 manual steps the users took in the development of later definitions, theorems, and proofs, in response to the earlier changes that the users made to inductive types.

-Note that records in Coq are inductive types with a single constructor, the fields for which are hypotheses of that constructor.
+Note that records in Coq are inductive types with a single constructor, the hypotheses for which are the fields of the record.

 ## Benchmark 1